bradlund/angular4-swagger-client-generator/README.md

 # angular4-swagger-client-generator
-Angular4 API client generator from Swagger JSON specification
+Angular6 API client generator from Swagger JSON specification, custom fit for my personal needs.

 # Description
-This package generates a Angular 4 TypeScript classes from a Swagger v2.0 specification file.
+This package generates a Angular 6 TypeScript classes from a Swagger v2.0 specification file.
 The code is generated using Mustache templates.

-The generated service class uses new [HttpClient](https://angular.io/guide/http) module of Angular 4.
+The generated service class uses new [HttpClient](https://angular.io/guide/http) module of Angular 6.

 # How to get it working